bensaufley/scripts-for-docker-based-dev/README.md

 create a set of scripts that could be used, at least as a starting point, across projects to make the ramp-up process easier.

+There's a lot here and a number of things that hopefully make life easier, but the main thing is that a developer should be able to pull a repo, run `script/server`, and have a server running in Docker on their local machine quickly and easily.

 ## Scripts

 Scripts can be invoked from the root of the project with `script/[name]`.
 They